 TEC: Addressing Trauma, Achieving Equity, Engaging Community

-DBHIDS is committed to TEC, which is the lens we use to prioritize our work:
+DBHIDS is committed to TEC, the lens we use to prioritize our work:

 - Addressing Trauma – transform operations to be trauma-responsive and trauma-mitigating